Alavelli-Bhanu-Prasad/Skill_Nexis_WEEK-2/README.md

 <img width="1156" height="824" alt="image" src="https://github.com/user-attachments/assets/eb9adda6-1367-4cc2-99ed-6d79df49e1f5" />
 <img width="1184" height="661" alt="image" src="https://github.com/user-attachments/assets/f880be9b-ccc9-417f-a337-eac82d85da6a" />

-📄 Word Counter from Text File
+📄 WORD COUNTER FROM TEXT FILE

 A text analysis tool that reads data from a file and calculates the total number of words, lines, and characters.
 This program helps in understanding how file data can be processed and analyzed using basic string operations and built-in Python functions.

 🔧 Components Used: